 When we ran the boat from Bellingham to Seattle we reached 30 kts skimming along, and she cruises quite comfortably at close to 20 kts.
 With both traditional wheel steering and a ‘joy stick’ controller at the helm, she is simple to handle in close quarters.

 We’ve spent the past spring and summer on the myriad details needed to bring her to her very best condition.
-So, if you fancy yourself a unique kind of yachtsman, you need to give us a call on this one … quickly.
-You’ll be impressed!
+So, if you fancy yourself a unique yachtsman, you need to give us a call on this one … you’ll be impressed!

 David: 206.225.3360